No Santa Rally For Stocks As Equities Slide - UrduPoint

 Weighing on sentiment were worries about slower-than-hoped US interest rate cuts and possible higher import tariffs once Trump is inaugurated on January 20.

-"If yields continue to hold at these levels, or push higher towards 5.0 percent, then this will be a strong headwind for equity prices, as investors choose the relative safety of a near-guaranteed 5 percent return on funds in US Treasuries, compared with the uncertainty of stocks, many of which are trading at or near all-time highs, while being historically overvalued by many measures," said Trade Nation analyst David Morrison.
+"If yields continue to hold at these levels, or push higher towards 5.0 percent, then this will be a strong headwind for equity prices," said Trade Nation analyst David Morrison.

+This comes as investors choose the relative safety of a near-guaranteed five-percent return on funds in US Treasuries, compared with the uncertainty of stocks, he noted.

 In Europe, the main indices in Frankfurt, London and Paris all finished lower.
 Trading wrapped up for the year in Frankfurt, with the DAX rising 18.8 percent for the year, including breaching the 20,000 level for the first time.